 Our technologically advanced power stations in Rotterdam, The Hague and Leiden provide district heating to residents and ensures a reliable supply of energy in the built environment.
 At the Maasvlakte, we operate on an industrial scale and provide flexible services to help industrial customers with their energy transition.

-While three of our plants are powered by natural gas, our plant at Maasvlakte is coal-fired and therefore due to close by 2030.
+While four of our plants are powered by natural gas, our Maasvlakte Power Plant 3 at Maasvlakte is coal-fired and therefore due to close in 2029.
 In the future, we want to transform the Maasvlakte site into a large-scale production site of green hydrogen that would help contribute to the Dutch hydrogen targets.

 Uniper City Power Plants